 - ¼ cup maple syrup

 - ¼ cup non-dairy milk

 - Add the softened butter to a mixing bowl.
 Add in the light brown sugar and cream together using an electric mixer.

 - Beat in the remaining wet ingredients until well combined.

 - Add in the dry ingredients to the wet, making sure to spoon and level the flours.

 - Add the dough to the fridge to set for 30 minutes.

 - During the final 15 or so minutes, preheat the oven to 350 degrees Fahrenheit.

-- Use a cookie scoop and roll into even balls.
+- Use a cookie scoop and roll into even balls, about 1 1/2 tablespoons each.
 Roll in the cinnamon sugar mixture.

-- Let cool on the baking sheet for 10 minutes, then transfer to a wire rack using a spatula.
+- Let cool on the baking sheet for 15 minutes, then transfer to a wire rack using a spatula to finish cooling.